Should I stay or should I go? An opinion about inducing labour

 Active Birth classes help you to tune in to your body and teach you practical and emotional methods to cope with labour and birth, whatever shape it takes.
 Whether it is a completely natural water birth at home, or a hospital-led labour with pain relief and interventions, you can always use active birth principles to ensure you have a positive birth experience.

-Learn more about Birthzang’s Active Birth Workshops at www.birthzang.co.uk/activebirth.
+Private lesson are avalible, learn more about Birthzang’s Active Birth Workshops at www.birthzang.co.uk/activebirth

 Statistics from Hospital Episode Statistics from 2011-2012, I mainly used the spreadsheet of raw data.